- Fats, together with carbohydrates and proteins belong to the group of macronutrients.

 - Dietary fat consists for approximately 98% of triglycerides.

 - A triglyceride is composed of 1 glycerol molecule connected with 3 fatty acid molecules.

-- Animal fat that mostly contains saturated fatty acids is solid (hard) at room temperature.
+- Animal fat contains mostly saturated fatty acids and is solid (hard) at room temperature.

-- Vegetable fat (oils) contains mostly unsaturated fatty acids and is liquid at room temperature.
+- Vegetable fat (oil) contains mostly unsaturated fatty acids and is liquid at room temperature.